ofasgard/postex-tools/README.md

 $ ./build.sh
 ```

+If you have trouble building or using any of the tools, the following notes may be helpful:

-Note: you may need to install `gcc-multilib` or the equivalent for cross-platform compilation to work.
+- You may need to install `gcc-multilib` or the equivalent for cross-platform compilation to work.
+- In order to use the shellcode loader, you'll need to set the GOARCH variable to the correct architecture - `i386` for 32-bit shellcode, and `amd64` for 64-bit shellcode.